11/24/10

 Traveler : Seeker

-Traveling may be a secret kind of pilgrimage for many of us, that is to say an inner journey, one that takes us to some previously unknown aspect of our self.
+Traveling may be a secret kind of pilgrimage for many of us, an inner journey that takes us to some previously unknown place within our Self.
 Though some of us keep that secret hidden . . . even from ourselves, if we are fortunate enough, our travel experiences awaken something inside us that recognizes the mystery we'd been seeking.

 Prayer Stones, unknown to me at the time of its making, turned out to be only the beginning of such an inner adventure which has since then taken on a creative life of its own in the form of "An Imaginary Book."